feelpp/feelpp-book/GettingStarted/prerequisites/makefile.md

 It is recommended (actually mandatory for Feel++) to separate source code and build directory.
 ###Creating a Makefile
-A Makefile typically starts with some variable definitions which are then followed by a set of target entries for building specific targets (typically .o & executable files in C and C++, and .class files in Java) or executing a set of command associated with a target label.
+A Makefile typically starts with some variable definitions which are then followed by a set of target entries for building specific targets (typically .o for executable files in C and C++, and .class files in Java) or executing a set of command associated with a target label.

 ####The basic Makefile